Department of Comparative Literature

 An exploration of the cultural meanings of the Gothic mode through a study of its characteristic elements, its origins in 18th-century English and German culture and thought, its development across Western national traditions, and its persistence in contemporary culture, including film, electronic media, clothing, social behavior, and belief systems, as well as literature.
 Films, artifacts, websites, and electronic publications will supplement readings.
 One three-hour seminar.
 A. Alliston

-COM 376 Blackness in the Early Modern Atlantic World (see AAS 327)
+COM 376 Slavery and Salvation: Crossing the Atlantic in the Early Modern World (see AAS 327)

-COM 380 Politics and Society in the Arabic Novel and Film (also NES 380) Spring LA
+COM 380 Politics and Society in the Arabic Novel and Film (also NES 380) Fall LA

 This course examines how Arab writers have used the craft of fiction to address major social and political issues such as displacement, labor migration, war, social repression, and dictatorship.
 The course covers novels from Egypt, the Sudan, Lebanon, Palestine, Morocco, and Iraq.
 Topics covered include the Lebanese Civil War, the Palestinian struggle, Islamic fundamentalism, and Iraq under the Baathist regime.
 The course will also look more broadly at experiences of exile and migration and the postcolonial world as reflected in modern Arabic writing.
 All readings are in English translation.
 L. Levy